List of Big Brother (Australian TV series) shows: Uncut / Adults Only

-Big Brother Saturday was a one-hour long show aired on Saturday evenings during Big Brother 2001, with Gretel Killeen presenting an overview of press discussions of the series that week, interviews with fans by reporter Sami Lukis, and stories about the activities of evicted housemates.
-The show featured little actual footage originating from the Big Brother House itself.
-This show did not return after the first series, largely because Network Ten acquired the rights to televise Saturday night Australian Football League games after the first series of Big Brother ended, with these telecasts taking the show's timeslot.
+Uncut returned in November 2023 alongside the fifteenth season exclusively on Channel 7's streaming service 7plus.

 Nominations

 Big Brother Nominations was a one-hour special show that aired on Monday evenings after the Daily Show for the 2002, through to the 2007 seasons.

 In the first series of Big Brother Australia there was no special show for nominations; they were simply shown as a part of the Daily Show on Tuesday evening.
 In the first season of the series housemates did not have to give reasons for their nominations.
 Subsequent seasons added a special dedicated to the nomination process.
 This was usually pre-taped; in Big Brother 2005 the announcement of which housemates were nominated for eviction was presented live.
-For the first half of the 2008 season the housemates no longer nominated, and there was no special nominations show.
+For the first half of the 2008 season, the housemates no longer nominated, and there was no special nominations show.
 When nominations resumed in the middle of that season they were shown as part of the Monday evening Daily Show.
 Where there was special dedicated to the nomination process, this episode presented footage of the housemates as they explain in the Diary Room who they nominate for eviction.

-In the nomination process itself, housemates each have three points to appoint to two other housemates.
-Their first nomination appoints two nomination points to a housemate, the second gives another housemate one point.
+In the nomination process, housemates each have three points to vote for two other housemates.
+Their first nomination assigns two points to one housemate, while the second nomination gives another housemate one point.
 If Big Brother feels a housemate's nomination is not clear and concise, he may decide to give the nominating housemate one nomination point.
 The three housemates with the highest number of points are revealed to the housemates.
-In the case of a third place tie, all those tying for third place are eligible for eviction.
-On these occasions more than three housemates would be up for eviction.
+In the case of a third-place tie, all those tying for third place are eligible for eviction.
+On these occasions, more than three housemates would be up for eviction.